robillersomeone/survey_of_distributions/README.md

 support : `(0,∞)`

 **in relation to gamma** is a chi-squared(3) with a scale parameter

-### nakagami distribution
-two parameters
-- shape (`μ>=.5`)
-- spread (`w>0`, can also use omega)

-support : `x>0`

-used to model wireless signals

-**in relation to gamma** the square root of a gamma distribution is the nakagami distribution

-nakagami distribution is the square root of a scaled chi distribution, this is generalization of the chi distribution

 ### noncentral chi-squared distribution
 two paramters